cea-hpc/modules/doc/source/module.rst

 modulefile declares.
 When reaching the :mfcmd:`variant` modulefile command declaring a variant, an error is raised if no value is specified for this variant and if no default value is declared.
-Specified variant value should match a value from the declared accepted value list otherwise an error is raised.
+Specified variant value should match a value from the declared accepted value list if such list is defined otherwise an error is raised.
 Additionally if a variant is specified but does not correspond to a variant declared in modulefile, an error is raised.

 Module variants are reported along the module they are associated to on :subcmd:`list` sub-command results.
 Variants are reported within curly braces